lairdubois/lairdubois-opencutlist-sketchup-extension/README.md

 ## Supported Languages

 OpenCutList is available in french, english, german, russian, italian, portuguese, spanish, czech, polish and dutch.
 Experimental versions of arabic and hebrew are also available, although without RTL interface.
 The interface language of the extension can be selected independently of the language version of SketchUp.
-Translators or reviewers can joins us on [Transifex](https://www.transifex.com/opencutlist/opencutlist/) and actively participate in improving the quality of the translations.
+Translators or reviewers can join us on [Transifex](https://www.transifex.com/opencutlist/opencutlist/) and actively participate in improving the quality of the translations.

 ## Supported Units